devbobo/homebridge-platform-wemo/README.md

 ```

-The module will try and find all your WeMo Devices and make them available to HoomeBridge / HomeKit / Siri.
+The module will try and find all your WeMo Devices and make them available to HomeBridge / HomeKit / Siri.

+# ToDo

+The code needs some work to increase the speed of status checking by persisting the WemoClient objects I am using (amateur!).
+I'll get to this shortly and release a new version that also depends on Timon Reinhard's core wemo-client project not my derived version.

 # Credits